-Developed the second of the MADO testing data.
-OTAD testing data CONAC testing from the second ACT and the form the second of th Board of Trustee meetings, MAPS testing data, STAR testing data, SBAC testing from the prior year, ACT results from the previous year, formativ assessment in the classrooms, and students' class grades.

-Please indicate which of the following student groups specifically referenced in ARP ESSER were more ted than others in your district.
+Q24.
+Please indicate which of the following student groups specifically referenced in ARP ESSER were more affected than others in your district.
 Choose all that apply.

-✓ Economically Disadvantaged (Free and Reduced Lunch)
+Economically Disadvantaged (Free and Reduced Lunch)

-✓ White
+Vhite

 Black or African American

 American Indian or Alaska Native

-Multi-Racial Control of the Control
+Multi-Racial

 Migrant

 Homeless

 Foster Youth

 Children with Disabilities

 ✓ Male

-✓ Female
+Female

 English Language Learners

 Other (please identify in the box below)

+Q41.
+2. Meaningful Consultation

 Q25.
-2. Meaningful Consultation ARP ESSER requires school districts to consult with a wide variety of stakeholders when developing a Please select all of the following groups of stakeholders your district consulted and/or plans to consult.
+ARP ESSER requires school districts to consult with a wide variety of stakeholders when developing a plan.
+Please select all of the following groups of stakeholders your district consulted and/or plans to consult.

-✓ Parents

-✓ Students

-✓ Teachers

-✓ Staff
+Image: A start of the start of Parents

+Image: A start of the start of Students

+Image: A start of the start of Teachers

+Image: A start of the start of Staff

 Tribal governments

-✓ Local bargaining units
+Image: A start of the start of Local bargaining units

 Educational advocacy organizations

-✓ County health departments
+Image: A start of the start of County health departments

-✓ Community members
+Image: A start of the start of Community members

 Other (please identify in the box below)

-Q26.
-What method(s) did you use to seek stakeholder input?
-Choose all that apply.

-VVEDITIALS
+U Webinars

 ✓ Public meetings

-✓ Website
+Vebsite

-☐ Media
+Media

 ✓ Social media

-✓ Email
+C Email

 Other (please identify in the box below)